 It is especially important to recognize that there is no relationship between depreciation, which is merely the allocation of an asset’s historical cost to an accounting period, and the accumulation of funds for replacing a firm’s assets.

-A second item of information is the amount of funds actually provided from the disposals of existing assets.
-Because the disposals are nonroutine, disclosure of their results helps the statement reader assess how many of the firm’s funds were generated by unusual sources.
+Because disposals are non-routine, disclosure of their results helps the statement reader assess how much of the firm’s funds were generated by unusual sources.